Looking For Investment? 5 Investee FAQs About Atlantic Canada’s Small Business Investor Tax Credit Programs

 Julie Robinson, Partner at McInnes Cooper,

-Ryan Baxter, Associate at McInnes Cooper
+Ryan Baxter, Lawyer at McInnes Cooper

 Are you an Atlantic Canadian entrepreneur pitching for investment in your small business?
 You might want to consider adding a tax credit benefit for investors to your pitch by registering your business under one of Atlantic Canada’s provincial investor tax credit programs.